Philolexian Society: 20th century

 On Wednesday, October 16, 1985, under the guidance of Thomas Vinciguerra (Class of 1985), the society was revived in its current incarnation.
 Mr. Vinciguerra was subsequently recognized as the society's "Avatar" in honor of this and other critical and successful efforts for Philo.
 In 2003, an award in his name was established.
-On Saturday, October 16, 2010, the society celebrated the 25th anniversary of its revival with a reception and meeting for students, alumni (known as "Geezers"), and various supporters; the occasion was dubbed "Resurgam 25."
+On Saturday, October 16, 2010, the society celebrated the 25th anniversary of its revival with a reception and meeting for students, alumni, and various supporters; the occasion was dubbed "Resurgam 25."
 The debate topic, "Resolved: The Philolexian Society Has Never Had It So Good" was overwhelmingly approved.

+In 2001, a non-profit foundation was established by Philolexian alumni to aid the student society and preserve the history of the Society.
 In 2003, the society held a constitutional convention that updated the original document, adjusting the organization to suit changes that had happened in the previous 200 years, such as co-education.
 Nonetheless, the society has retained its traditional forms and rituals almost in their entirety.
 Philolexian has several officers, the Moderator (de facto president), Scriba, and Censor (emeritus president), as well as other positions, including Herald, Keeper of the Halls, Chancellor of the Exchequer, Sergeant-at-Arms, Whip, Minister of Internet Truth, Nomenclaturist-General, Symposiarch, and Literary Czar, editor of the literary journal of the Society.